sathwick-p/gprxy/docs/go.doc.md

 defer poolMutex.Unlock()
 ```

-If the pool didn’t exist, we need to create one.
-For this, only one goroutine at a time can be in this section. `defer` ensures we always unlock when the function exits.
+If the pool doesn’t exist, we take the write lock and create it.
+Only one goroutine can be here at a time, and `defer` makes sure we always unlock.

 - Step 3: Double-check (avoid duplicate work)